Improve Employee Engagement in 7 Simple Steps

 65-80% |

 The key advantage of 1-2-1s is collecting feedback in person.
 Because it’s a private, safe conversation, you can get qualitative detail about each issue that’s brought up.
+But be aware, having regularly scheduled, hour-long meetings with each member of your team can quickly become too time-intensive

 Alternatively, you could choose a holistic approach to measuring employee engagement.
 Instead of measuring satisfaction and happiness, a holistic approach considers the outcomes that employee engagement produces.
 These might include productive output, fewer sick days, more shares on business social media posts.